zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0005-the_lineage_and_family_of_muhammad.md

 > Some others said that his death was two or more months after the Prophet's birth.

-I actually did not know that this opinion existed, I thought there was a unanimous consensus that he passed away before the birth of al-nabī ﷺ.
+I actually did not know that this opinion existed, I thought there was a unanimous consensus that he passed away before the birth of al-nabī ṣallallāhu 'alayhi wa sallam.